microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/workplacesensor.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A sensor on a device is a resource that measures and reports various physical or environmental conditions, such as occupancy, people count, inferred occupancy, temperature, and more.
+Represents sensor on a hardware that collect and report data on physical or environmental conditions, including occupancy, headcount, inferred occupancy, temperature, and more.

 ## Properties
 |Property|Type|Description|